 Nintendo Switch Hack: View login history

 In any case, you should check whether there was external access to your Nintendo Switch account.
 To do this, you can view all account registrations from the last 30 days in your account under “Registration history”.
 If you should see suspicious activities there, we recommend that you log out of the window by clicking on all other devices.
 Afterward, you should definitely change your password.
-If you like this article on Nintendo Switch Account Protection do share your views by the comment section down below.
+If you like this article on Nintendo Switch Account Protection do share your views in the comment section down below.